 Nam Pla [pronounced nahm bplah] can be made with fish from fresh or briny water, or from ocean fish.
 Most commercial nam pla is made from small ocean fish, as fresh-water fish are not as plentiful due to the effects of pollution and damming on the waterways of Southeast Asia.
 Anchovies are thought to make the best nam pla, but sardines, mackerel, herring, carp, lizard fish, or even mussels are used.

 To make nam pla, fresh fish are rinsed and drained then mixed with salt.
-Generally for nam pla, three parts fish are used with one part salt.
+Generally, for nam pla, three parts fish are used with one part salt.
 The salted fish is then placed in large earthenware jars or wooden barrels which are lined with a layer of salt.
 Whatever type of container is used, there is a hole at the bottom for draining off the liquid of fermentation.

 The fish is then topped with salt and weighed down with a bamboo mat or nylon net and rocks or other heavy items.
 This keeps the fish from floating in their own water, which will be extracted during the fermentation process.
 The vessel is then covered and left in the sun for many months, from eight to eighteen months.
 For large-scale commercial production, concrete tanks are used.

 The general process is one of enzymatic hydrolysis.
 Enzymes are produced by various bacteria growing in the fermenting mixture.
 The type of bacteria are various and may vary depending on the type of fish used.
-The enzymes are proteolytic, meaning that they break down the bonds of larger proteins, producing simpler pedtides.
+The enzymes are proteolytic, meaning that they break down the bonds of larger proteins, producing simpler peptides.
 The flesh of the fish is thereby broken down, resulting in a very nutritious liquid with a pungent smell and strong, salty flavor that can be drained off and filtered.
 The salt content makes it difficult for the bacteria, so the process takes a very long time to complete.

 Recommended Brands of Nam Pla Fish Sauce

-Making genuine high quality nam pla on a large-scale basis is very expensive, due to the time it takes.
+Making genuine high-quality nam pla on a large-scale basis is very expensive, due to the time it takes.
 Therefore, a lot of shortcuts are taken to produce cheaper commercial brands.
 Many times, an artificial process of hydrolysis is used, in lieu of the slow fermentation process.
 For this, proteolytic enzymes are added to speed up the process of the hydrolysis that occurs due to the action of the bacteria.
-Pure enzymes are themselves quite expensive, but pineapple sap, which contains the proteolytic enzyme bromelain or or papaya, with papain can be used instead.
+Pure enzymes are themselves quite expensive, but pineapple sap, which contains the proteolytic enzyme bromelain or papaya, with papain can be used instead.
 This speeds up the process a great deal and, although the resulting sauce is just as nutritious as traditional fish sauce, the aroma and flavor are sub-par and the color is not as golden brown.
-Other other ingredients are often added to enhance the flavor and color, including MSG.
+Other ingredients are often added to enhance the flavor and color, including MSG.